Foul Platter

 — A regular, since 2014

 "My one-stop shop.
-Spices I can't find anywhere else, fresh bread, and the friendliest counter in the neighborhood."
+Spices I can't find anywhere else, Medjool dates, and the friendliest counter in the neighborhood."

 — Spruce Hill resident